Muyoouu/Muyoouu/README.md

 ## Hi there 👋
-I'm Musa, a Data Analyst 📈
+I'm Musa, a Financial Analyst 📈
-Former accountant, switching career as I have interest in data and automation 👨‍💻
+Former PwC (Big 4 Accounting Firm) Auditor, exploring data and automation 👨‍💻

 - 🔭 Currently focused on learning and do blogging in Medium site.